 The historic Abraham Baker wine cellar is restored and newly named in the German tradition, Baker-Bird Winery.
-That is, the name is based on Baker, who built the winery and Bird, who currently owns the wintery.
+That is, the name is based on Baker, who built the winery and Bird, who currently owns the winery.
 The Baker-Bird brand denotes high quality wines.
-In 2010, you will be able to visit the winery, which is on the United States National Historic Registry, the Civil War Heritage Trail, and the Freedom Trail.
+Since opening our gates in 2010, you are able to visit the winery, which is on the United States National Historic Registry, the Civil War Heritage Trail, and the Freedom Trail.
 The historic vineyards and winery restoration allows you to savor the tradition of fine wines and “Tasting History(R)”.

-A tasting room in the cellar, wine shop and vineyard/historic winery tours give visitors the ultimate wine experience in an historic setting.
+Taste our Award-Winning Wines in the original pressing room, historic winery tours give visitors the ultimate wine experience in an historic setting and a large array of items available in our winery.
 The Winery features a unique atmosphere and hospitality.
 The retail shop offers an array of interesting items, and goods produced by Kentucky farm families.
 Art and craft items created by local artistans are also for sale.
 Facilities for corporate and celebration events are available.
 And remember the delicious wines….

 Keep in mind all proceeds from the sale of wine goes to restore this historic landmark as well as help support Kentucky farm families